 I have had two main influences.
 It’s funny to mention them together, because had their productive years overlapped, they would have found themselves seriously at odds: Ayn Rand and Sam Harris.
 First, I quote Ms. Rand:

 My morality, the morality of reason, is contained in a single axiom: existence exists—and in a single choice: to live.
 The rest proceeds from these.
 To live, man must hold three things as the supreme and ruling values of his life: Reason—Purpose—Self-esteem.
-Reason, as his only tool of knowledge—Purpose, as his choice of the happiness which that tool must proceed to achieve—Self-esteem, as his inviolate certainty that his mind is competent to think and his person is worthy of happiness, which means: is worth of living.
+Reason, as his only tool of knowledge—Purpose, as his choice of the happiness which that tool must proceed to achieve—Self-esteem, as his inviolate certainty that his mind is competent to think and his person is worthy of happiness, which means: is worthy of living.
 These three values imply and require all of man’s virtues, and all his virtues pertain to the relation of existence and consciousness: rationality, independence, integrity, honesty, justice, productiveness, pride.

 Next, Mr. Harris: